brucethemoose/Free-Oracle-Minecraft-Server-Tutorial/README.md

 - Hit `Connect to host` in the window that pops up, then hit `Oracle`, and confirm any prompts that pop up.
 - Now go to the "File" tab on the left and hit "Open Folder", then click "Continue".
 ![OpenFolder](https://user-images.githubusercontent.com/8422224/185024808-cbb76aec-ae4c-4e59-8c9e-9a733271d676.PNG)
-- Now the home folder of your Oracle linux server is here!
-You can create folders and files, move them from your desktop, and download them off the server from this panel.
+- Now you can create folders and files, move them from your desktop, and download them off the server from this panel.
+You can also open and edit files like `server.properties` or mod config files directly in vscode.